 Have you been Charged with Aggravated Assault in Georgia?

 Assault and various other crimes against a person require a knowledgeable lawyer to help you sort through the details of your case.
-Lawson and Berry and their team of Aggravated Assault Attorneys are experts in this field and are committed to helping you fight the charge.
+Lawson and Berry and their team of Georgia Aggravated Assault Attorneys are experts in this field and are committed to helping you fight the charge.
 Remember, a charge is not the same as a conviction so call us today to schedule a free consultation.
 Don't wait to act because it could have detrimental consequences for you and your loved ones.

 Aggravated Assault Defined in Georgia